 - The takeout is at the second bridge (RM 2) and we took out on river-right underneath the bridge and just below the logjam piled up on the pier of the bridge.
 The logjam makes the exit tricky so, when you drop off your shuttle vehicle, it’s worth looking at how you intend to catch the small eddy without getting tangled up in wood.

 More Information.
-For current info about log jams or sweepers blocking the river, call Leavenworth Mountain Sports (retail store, 509-548-7864) or Fluid Adventures (kayak school) in Leavenworth and ask about conditions.
+For current info about log jams or sweepers blocking the river, see if the paddling forum at the WenatcheeOutdoorsForum.org has current info or call Leavenworth Mountain Sports (retail store, 509-548-7864) in Leavenworth or see ifand ask about conditions.
 More information about the river can also be obtained from the American Whitewater website and from the book Washington Whitewater, by Douglass A. North.

 Leave It Better Than You found It.
 This should be every outdoor user’s goal.
 Pick up trash left by others, pull noxious weeds along your route, disperse old fire rings (they encourage more fires), throw branches over spur trails and spurs between switchbacks (make it harder to do the wrong thing than the right thing).